tecnico-ami/Project-Overview/README.md

 ## 2.3 Register team

-Inform the laboratory professor of the team members, in person, at in the next laboratory session.
+Go to Fénix and register your team, on the laboratory schedule where all the team members are enrolled.
+You are expected to complete this registration before the first laboratory session.

+Even if you do not have a full team yet, attend the first laboratory session, to meet colleagues also looking for a team.

 Make sure your photograph is up-to-date and of good quality on Fénix.
-If necessary, go to Fénix, Personal, 1 Photograph, hover photo, Submit Photos.
+If your photo is not good enough, go to Fénix, Personal, Photograph, hover photo with mouse, Submit Photos.

 ## 2.4 Present team and idea

 In the first laboratory session, each team will present its members and the initial project idea.
 Each team member should have one dedicated slide, featuring their name, concise biography, and prior experience with programming and hardware tinkering, e.g., projects with Arduinos or Raspberry Pis.
-Additionally, and very important, one slide outlining the project idea, including a title and a succinct description.
+The most important slide will present the initial project idea, including a title and a succinct description.

 ## 2.5.
 Write proposal with literature review